-Redlands Psychologists are a registered service provider under the NDIS system.
-We work with all clients who are either Self-Managed, Plan Managed by a 3rd Party Agency, or NDIA Managed under the NDIS system.
+Redlands Psychologists are a no longer a registered service provider under the NDIS system.
+We work with all clients who are either Self-Managed or Plan Managed by a 3rd Party Agency under the NDIS system.
 We can assist you with individual psychological sessions, group sessions and/or assessments.

 If you are receiving, or have received, funding from another agency you may be moved to the NDIS when it becomes available in your area.
 For children under the age of 7, please contact Benevolent Society @ Early Childhood Intervention, otherwise contact NDIS on 1800 800 110 or the Local Area Co-Ordinator @ Careers QLD.

 The details for the assessment process for accessing the NDIS can be found @ Participants.

 - under 7’s does not need an official diagnosis but need to show a developmental delay or disability.

 - 7 years to 65 years old require an official diagnosis where they will have a permanent and significant disability where they need assistance to do everyday things by themselves.
 This is explained further at NDIS Participants in Booklet 1.